Harvey Levin: Transition to entertainment

 Levin covered legal issues for KNBC-TV in 1982.
 He subsequently joined KCBS-TV and spent a decade doing investigative reporting and legal analysis, most notably covering the O. J. Simpson murder case.

-In 1997 he was named co-executive producer and on-air legal anchor for The People's Court.
+In 1997, he was named co-executive producer and on-air legal anchor for The People's Court.
+Levin remained on the show until its cancellation in July 2023.
 He created Celebrity Justice, which ran from 2002 to 2005.